How Does He Know?

 Some of the administration’s claims are ridiculous on their face.
 For example: It claims that 1,360 non-U.S. citizens are in Minnesota prisons.
 The truth: Our total state prison population is roughly 8,000, and only 207 of them are noncitizens.

-The sole means the state appears to use to determine whether someone being held by its Department of Corrections is a citizen self-identification.
+The sole means the state appears to use to determine whether someone being held by its Department of Corrections is a citizen is self-identification.
 Absent documentary evidence of inquiry beyond self-identification, the most reasonable inference is that no such inquiry occurs as a matter of routine practice.
 That would imply that the DoC only notifies ICE that it is detaining a non-citizen if the detainee identifies himself or herself as a non-citizen.

 In other words individuals have every incentive to avoid identifying themselves as non-citizens.
 In this context self-identification is not neutral reporting; it is a strategic choice made under conditions where disclosure carries clear legal risk including risk of removal from the United States at the end of the prison term.